- Types of Evidence

 2015-2016: The data began to grow, and the project directors developed a "trusted crowdsourcing” model to allow a wider range of scholars and students to contribute to the project.
 The Schneerson Library (Moscow) joined our project, and began to add provenance specific data from their collection.
 The implementation of batch upload allowed for direct upload of many footprints from various library catalogs, including Columbia University, Leo Baeck Institute (New York), and Washington University (St. Louis).

 2017: CTL worked on a "booster development project" to upgrade our search system, incorporate moderation into the site, and smaller upgrades for enhanced clarity.
-Footprints successfully received a grant in partnership with Marsh's Library (Dublin) to catalog their rare Hebraica and enter it into Footprints.
+Footprints worked with the Archbishop Marsh's Library (Dublin) on a successful grant to catalog their rare Hebraica and enter it into Footprints.
 The project directors continue to apply for grants to support various aspects of the project.
-Two sessions at the World Congress of Jewish Studies (organized by the Footprints directors) will focus on books and their movement
+Two sessions at the World Congress of Jewish Studies in 2017 (organized by the Footprints directors) will focus on books and their movement